The unified cross-disciplinary model of the operation of neurons: Membrane's electricity

 Expressed differently

-That means when describing an ionic transfer process, \textit{we must not separate the electric current from the mass transfer}: they happen simultaneously and mutually trigger each other.
-Notice that the thermodynamic term is ion-specific while the electric term is not.
+That means when describing an ionic transfer process, \textit{we must not separate the electrical current from the mass transfer} (in other words, to discuss electrical or thermodynamic models in a disciplinary way): they happen simultaneously and mutually trigger each other.
+Notice that \textit{the thermodynamic term is ion-specific while the electrical term is not}.
 To be entirely balanced, the system must be balanced to all elements.
-In this way, changing one concentration implicitly changes all other concentrations and the electric field.
+This way, changing one concentration implicitly changes all other concentrations and the electrical field.

+Notice the special role of the constraint force by the closed volume represented by the membrane's wall.
+The thermodynamic contribution also means a pressure from the colliding particles, and the electrical repulsion exerts a force on the membrane's wall.
+Those disciplinary forces act simultaneously and inseparably.

+We call attention to the statistical nature of the derived thermodynamic force.
+It is valid as long as the conditions of the Nernst-Planck equation are valid; furthermore, it can be used with the same limitations.
+That is, one cannot use it for describing the movement of individual ions, but it can describe the charge/mass transfer represented by a statistical population of ions.

+An interesting option is when the counterforce combines two disciplines, see section~\ref{sec:Physics-MagicConnection}.
+When $Na^+$ ions rush-in at the beginning into the membrane, they produce a huge electrical and thermodynamic gradient simultaneously.
+The repulsion between the ions creates a huge mechanical pressure that presses the elastic membrane.
+The counterforce starts a mechanical shock wave (soliton)~\cite{SolitonPropagation:2005}, that is simultaneously an electrical potential wave that is measured as \gls{AP}.
+Only a cross-disciplinary discussion (non-ordinary laws) enables understanding of neuronal operation.
+That means that when describing an ionic transfer process, \textit{we must not separate the electrical current from the mass transfer}: they happen simultaneously and mutually trigger each other.
+Notice that the thermodynamic term is ion-specific while the electrical term is not.
+To be entirely balanced, the system must be balanced to all elements.
+This way, changing one concentration implicitly changes all other concentrations and the electrical field.

-It is a colossal mistake to introduce equivalent circuits with their fixed-value voltage generators.
-It forces one to assume that the conductances of the players (membrane, synapses, \gls{AIS}) change without any reason and prevents understanding how the competition between thermodynamic and electric processes governs neuronal operation.
-It leads, among others, to attributing conductance change to membranes, which are simple isolators with no charge carriers that can implement charge transfer, see section~\ref{sec:IonicCurrent}; in this way attributing the change of an electric entity to the biological material.
-This assumption neglects the driving force the mentioned forces provide.
+It was a colossal mistake to introduce equivalent circuits with their fixed-voltage generators.
+It forces one to assume that the conductances of the players (membrane, synapses, \gls{AIS}) change without any reason, and prevents understanding how the competition between thermodynamic and electrical processes governs neuronal operation.
+It leads, among others, to attributing conductance change to membranes, which are simple isolators with no charge carriers that can implement charge transfer, see section~\ref{sec:IonicCurrent}; this way attributing the change of an electrical entity to the biological material.
+This assumption neglects the driving force that the mentioned forces provide.
 Instead, it attributes the magic ability to the ion channels that they can change their transmission ability as the actual situation requires.